yWorks/yfiles-react-integration-basic/integration-howto.md

 With the yFiles dependency, you can easily create a new React component that contains a yFiles GraphComponent.

-1. Create a new `ReactGraphComponent.js` file in `/src/` which instantiates a new yFiles GraphComponent with editing capabilities and a basic sample graph.
+1. Create a new `ReactGraphComponent.tsx` file in `/src/components` which instantiates a new yFiles GraphComponent with editing capabilities and a basic sample graph.

    Note how the yFiles GraphComponent is added to the DOM by providing a reference to an empty `div` element in which it is supposed to be created.

-   See the contents of `/src/ReactGraphComponent.js` in this repository for the full implementation.
+   See the contents of `/src/components/ReactGraphComponent.tsx` in this repository for the full implementation.

    Make sure to configure your license data as described above.

-2. Afterwards, just add the new React component to the `App.js`.
+2. Afterwards, just add the new React component to the `App.tsx`.

 And that's it.
-Run `npm run start` to serve the application at [http://localhost:3000/](http://localhost:3000/) with a basic yFiles component.
+Run `npm run dev` to serve the application at [http://localhost:5173/](http://localhost:5173/) with a basic yFiles component.

 ## Development Mode